How Oyinkan Braithwaite came to write ‘My Sister, the Serial Killer,’ the wickedly funny thriller you can’t put down

 Lit Life

 Should you be in need of one of those books that you read in a delicious, headlong rush because you can’t possibly put it down, I recommend “My Sister, the Serial Killer,” the debut novel by Nigerian author Oyinkan Braithwaite.
 It’s crime fiction, but it’s also a wickedly dark comedy, a wise examination of the bonds within a family, and a character study of a young woman who just can’t say no — to her sister, who has a nasty habit of killing her boyfriends.
+And it’s also, just this week, shortlisted for the prestigious Booker Prize — a rare honor for a thriller.
+Judges for the prize, in a statement, described Braithwaite’s novel as “as skilful, sharp and engaging a debut as any first novelist can produce,” packed with prose “as pointed as a lethal weapon.”

 The novel is told from the point of view of Korede, a nurse who lives with her family in Lagos, Nigeria.
 She’s a quiet, painfully tidy young woman who exists in the shadows of her beautiful, vivacious sister Ayoola, the favored child of their widowed mother. (“Ayoola’s loveliness is a phenomenon that took my mother by surprise,” muses Korede.
 “She was so thankful that she forgot to keep trying for a boy.”)
 Ayoola is the sort who expects others to clean up her messes — quite literally.
 Luckily, Korede knows that bleach can clean away a multitude of stains.
 I’ll say no more, just know that this quick, compact novel will take you to unexpected places; some of them grisly, but some of them unexpectedly moving.